canalplus/rx-player/doc/api/Basic_Methods/dispose.md

 ## Description

-Free the ressources used by the player.
+Free the resources used by the player.

 You can call this method if you know you won't need the RxPlayer anymore.